GraysLawson/video_analyzer/README.md

 ./install.sh
 ```

-The install script will guide you through the installation process interactively and set up Video Analyzer based on your preferences.
+The install script will:
+- Detect your operating system and architecture
+- Install required dependencies (Python, FFmpeg, etc.)
+- Check for existing installations with options to update or repair
+- Set up the application with your preferred settings
+- Create necessary launcher scripts and symlinks

+#### Installation Options

+During installation, you can choose between:

+1. **User Installation**: Installs in your home directory (~/.local/video-analyzer)
+2. **System-wide Installation**: Installs for all users (/usr/local/share/video-analyzer)
+3. **Python Package**: Standard Python package installation (recommended)
+4. **Standalone Executable**: Creates a standalone binary (experimental)

 ### Manual Installation

-If you prefer to install manually, you can follow these steps:
+If you prefer to install manually:

 #### Prerequisites

 - Python 3.7 or higher
 - FFmpeg (for video metadata extraction)
+- pip (Python package manager)

 #### Installation Steps